parkpow/deep-license-plate-recognition/docker/README.md

 ## SDK Guide

-We have an SDK that lets you run license plate recognition **locally** (no internet connection needed).
+We have launched our [On-Premise LPR SDK](https://platerecognizer.com/) that lets you run license plate recognition **locally** (no internet connection needed).
 Once you have [installed the SDK](https://platerecognizer.com/sdk/).
 You can use this command line script to interface with it.
 This script is a good starting point to interface the SDK with the rest of your application.

 ### Interfacing with the SDK